nestordemeure/nestordemeure.github.io/content/cooking/technique/melting_chocolate.md

 ## Credits:

-I am not aware of any particular credit for this technique, I saw it in a variety of sources.
+I am not aware of any particular credit for this technique, I saw it used by a variety of sources.